CallumStout/DriveInsight/README.md

 6. In the **Drives** pane, clicking **Run Scan** calls `GetTopFoldersAsync(rootPath)`.
 7. The scanner computes folder sizes recursively (access-safe traversal), orders by descending bytes, and returns top N folders (default: 20).
 8. Expanding a row lazily loads immediate children and computes their sizes for nested display.
+9. In the **Storage Breakdown** pane, selecting a drive calls `GetStorageBreakdownAsync(...)`.
+10. The storage breakdown reuses top-folder scanning, adds an **Other scanned files** bucket, and adds **System / Protected** for used drive space that cannot be attributed to accessible scanned files.

 ## Notes / Known Limitations